+The Committee on Military Affairs, to which was referred the bill (H. R. 3995) to amend the national defense act approved June 3, 1916, as amended by the act of June 4, 1920, relating to retirement, having considered the same, report favorably thereon with the recommendation that it do pass.
 A similar measure (H. R. 5084) was favorably reported by your committee during the first session of the Sixty-eighth Congress and passed the House by an overwhelming vote.
-It first passed without a roll call, and later a motion to reconsider was defeated 35 to 220.
+It first passed without a roll call, and later a motion to re-consider was defeated 35 to 220.

-Senator Wadsworth, in explaining the measure in the Senate later, as found on page 4038 of volume 66, part 4, of the Congressional Record, stated:

-Having conceded that it might be very well to permit certain officers over the age of 45 years to come into the Regular Army, in 1920 the Military Committees of the two Houses, in finishing the drafting of the national defense act, decided that those officers should not have the same retirement privileges with the respect to the retirement upon age as officers who entered the service in their early twenties, served on through their twenties, their thirties, and their forties, on toward to the age of 64, so we placed a provision in the national defense act of 1920 to the effect that officers appointed in the Regular Army over the age of 64, receive as retired pay 4 per cent of their active pay, multiplied by the number of vears they had served.
+Senator Wadsworth, in explaining the measure in the Senate later, as found on page 4038 of volume 66, part 4, of the Congressional Record, stated: "Having conceded that it might be very well to permit certain officers over the age of 45 years to come into the Regular Army, in 1920 the Military Committees of the two Houses, in finishing the drafting of the national defense act, decided of the two Houses, in finishing the drafting of the national defense act, decided that those officers should not have the same retirement privileges with the respect to the retirement upon age as officers who entered the service in their early twenties, served on through their twenties, their thirties, and their forties, on toward to the age of 64, so we placed a provision in the national defense act of 1920 to the effect that officers appointed in the Regular Army over the age of 45 should, when retired, it being assumed that they would retire at the age of of years they had served.

-or, receive as retired pay a per cent of their active pay, initiplied by the humber of years they had served.
 "That was all fairly well understood.
 In other words, an officer coming in, we will say, at the age of 50, being retired at the age of 64-and, of course, none of these retirements have yet occurred-would receive 4 per cent for 14 years' service instead of 75 per cent of his active pay.
 In other words, he would get less retired pay than the officer who had spent his life in the Army and had reached the age of 64.